Also known as: handstand taps, shoulder taps, handstand balance taps, wall-supported shoulder taps, freestanding shoulder taps

 What are the benefits of handstand shoulder taps?

-What common mistakes should I avoid with handstand shoulder taps?
+What are common mistakes when doing handstand shoulder taps?

-How can I progress or regress handstand shoulder taps?
+How can I progress to or regress from handstand shoulder taps?